Wolf 30-inch wall oven repair on the Upper East Side, Manhattan

 The technician started with a visual inspection of the oven interior.
 The bake element — the heating element at the bottom of the oven cavity — was visually intact at first glance, no obvious breaks or burn marks.
 But when he tested it with a multimeter, the result was definitive: the element had partial continuity, indicating an internal break that wasn't visible externally.
 A partially failed bake element will still produce some heat, but nowhere near the wattage the oven needs to reach and maintain target temperatures.
 This explained the slow preheat and the inability to hold temperature consistently.

-The second issue was the oven temperature sensor, a thin probe that extends from the rear wall of the oven cavity.
-This sensor reports the actual oven temperature back to the control board, which uses that data to cycle the heating elements on and off to maintain the set temperature.
-When the technician tested the sensor's resistance at room temperature (approximately 68°F), the reading was 1,092 ohms — it should have been 1,082 ohms for that temperature.
-That 10-ohm discrepancy doesn't sound like much, but at oven temperatures it translates to the control board "thinking" the oven is 15 to 20 degrees hotter than it actually is, causing it to cycle the elements off too early.
-Combined with the weak bake element, the oven was fighting two separate problems simultaneously.
+The second issue was the oven temperature sensor — a thin probe that extends from the rear wall of the cavity and reports the actual temperature back to the control board.
+When the technician tested it, the resistance reading was off by 10 ohms from spec.
+That sounds insignificant, but in practical terms it meant the control board believed the oven was 15–20°F hotter than it actually was — so it was cutting the heating elements off too early, every single cycle.
+In plain terms: the oven's thermometer was lying to its own brain.
+Combined with the weak bake element, the oven was losing the battle on two fronts simultaneously.

 The Repair